abhirambsn/pyhide/README.md

-# PyHide - Python Obfuscator
+# PyHide-obf - Python Obfuscator

-PyHide is a python source code obfuscator which uses Marshal Serialization and Fernet Encryption to obfuscate the source code which protects your source code on the web.
+PyHide-obf is a python source code obfuscator which uses Marshal Serialization and Fernet Encryption to obfuscate the source code which protects your source code on the web.

 **Disclaimer: Obfuscation could also be used for malicious purposes to hide malware, always be careful while executing obfuscated code, use obfuscated code only from trusted sources**